 If you prefer not to have to deal with the hassle of trading or selling your unwanted holiday gifts, donating them to an organization of your choice is a great idea.

-It’s important to note that a nonprofit has to be approved by the IRS for donations to be tax-deductible.
+If you’re wondering how to know if your donation is tax deductible, it’s important to note that a nonprofit has to be approved by the IRS.
 However, most religious and educational organizations qualify, as do many volunteer groups, thrift stores and animal rescues.

 Donate to Goodwill